 Wall Insulation: Up to $400/home

-It depends on your home's location and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Elgin, your best time to install solar panels is in the spring and fall.
+It depends on where you live and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Elgin, your best time to get solar is in the spring and fall.

 Absolutely.
 Elgin uses an equal mixture of solar energy and conventional power sources.
 While your panels at home will save you money and lower your home's individual emissions, you'll still benefit from access to the local grid.

 Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on the average sunlight in your area, the rate your utility charges per kilowatt of power, and their rated capacity.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Elgin gets quite a bit of sunlight per day, so an average payback period could last up to 18.3 years per 5 kW of capacity.